 - Wash your dry lentils well and soak them in water and let them sit in a warm dry place for up to 8 hrs (or overnight).

 - Drain the water out of the bowl and cover it with a dry cloth and set the bowl back in the same warm place for 2 days.
 Do not use plastic wrap.

 - Heat the oil in a large pan over high heat.
 Once it’s really hot, add the mustard seeds and allow them to pop.
 Be careful as the seeds will pop and spread around.

 - Add the cumin seeds and the curry to the pan and allow them to pop as well.

 - Add the sprouts and mix well.
 Turn the temperature to medium.

-- Add the cayenne pepper, salt, and if using the mango powder into the pan.
+- Add the cayenne pepper, salt, and if using the mango powder to the pan.
 Mix everything well so that everything is coated with the spices.

 - Allow them to cook for about 5 mins and turn the heat off.
 Remember to stir occasionally.
-If it’s are too dry, you can add a couple of spoons of water.
+If it’s too dry, you can add a couple of spoons of water.

 - Squeeze the lime juice into the pan and toss to coat.

 - Enjoy hot or cold depending on your choice.
 The leftovers can be stored in the fridge for up to 3 days in an air-tight container.